meyer-lab/tHMM/README.md

 - Linux: Ubuntu 20.04

 ### Python dependencies
 `tHMM` requires `virtualenv`.
 All other required packages can then be installed using `make venv` to establish a virtual environment.
-The Python packages that will be installed are listed in `requirements.txt`.
+The Python packages that will be installed are listed in `requirements.txt`, and can be directly installed using `pip install -r requirements.txt`.

 # Installation Guide: